eficode-academy/gradle-katas/task-types/built-in-task/README.md

 ### Copy

-- Configure the placeholder `copyTask` task to copy the zip task made by `zipTask` to `archive/junk.zip`
+- Configure the placeholder `copyTask` task to copy the zip file made by `zipTask` to `archive/junk.zip`
 - Run `gradle copyTask`
 - Assert the zip file has been copied to an `archive` subdirectory